moveit/moveit2_tutorials/doc/tutorials/controller_teleoperation/controller_teleoperation.rst

 Teleoperation with a Gamepad
 ===============================

-This tutorial will introduce you to using a controller to move the panda arm.
+This tutorial will introduce you to using a gamepad to move the panda arm.

 Prerequisites
 -------------